 The aortic valve, one of four valves within the heart, controls the flow of blood between the left ventricle and the aorta, the main artery that carries oxygenated blood through the body.
 The aortic valve opens to allow blood to flow into the aorta and then closes to prevent blood from flowing back into the left ventricle.
-In aortic insufficiency, the two flaps of the aortic valve, called leaflets, do not close tightly, allowing blood to leak back into the heart.
+In aortic insufficiency, the three flaps of the aortic valve, called leaflets, do not close tightly, allowing blood to leak back into the heart.
 This causes a decrease in blood pressure in the aorta, an increase in pulse pressure, and a decreased forward flow of blood.
 This is also commonly known as aortic regurgitation.

 The causes of aortic insufficiency vary from congenital to developed later in life.
 You are at an increased risk of aortic insufficiency as you age, if you’ve had rheumatic fever or if you have high blood pressure.
 Certain infections or congenital heart problems may also lead to this condition.

 Patients with aortic insufficiency can experience symptoms similar to those of heart failure, including: